website defines stealth as:

 As the Brigitte saga shows, a particularly modern problem is that many

-transsexual women enjoy a brief moment of fame
+transsexual women enjoy a brief moment of fame - intentionally or

 not.
 Any moment of openness as a transsexual - on the Internet,